suidouble/blobsee/README.md

 Still a bit buggy.
 Please feel free to reload the page if it lost some events or get lost in memory heap.
 Promise to fix everything if you vote for me, guys.

+### Encryption/Decription

+Performing fully on the client side, does `AES( data, PBKDF2( randomIV + wallet.signMessage(stringWithFileSize) ))` as encryptor/decryptor.
+May be easily adjusted into password-based or any other key derivation function (including smart contracts integration).

+### Caching

+Stores blobs in the browser cache in the same way Walrus Portal does.
+Keeping aggregator for video urls to enable `content-range` headers and video streaming.
+@todo: implement service worker with streaming support?

+### UI

+Vue

 ### points of interest

 - [walrus object classes](https://github.com/suidouble/blobsee/tree/main/shared/classes/walrus)